 What Causes Shoulder Pain?

-- Shoulder Impingement — Impingement occurs when your acromion (outer edge of your scapula) pinches the soft tissue in your shoulder.
+- Shoulder Impingement — Impingement is the result of the rotator cuff and bursae rubbing against your shoulder blade.
 It is often the result of rotator cuff swellings because of an injury.
-Shoulder impingement occurs the most in people who play sports or are otherwise active.
+Shoulder impingement occurs the most in people who are physically active.

 Treating Your Shoulder Pain in St. Genevieve, MO

 Your tailored and proven physical therapy may include any one or a variety of different treatment plans:

 - Instrument-assisted soft tissue mobilization to identify soft tissue restrictions, break down scar tissue, and treat the affected area

 - Pre- and post-surgical rehabilitation, based on a plan with come up with alongside your doctor, if you need surgery to relieve your shoulder pain